GHSVS-de/plg_system_bs3ghsvs_bs5/README.md

 - This one here uses the same folders and deletes outdated files and folders from the old installation.
 - Internally it has the same name like the older
 - Code changes, new features etc. will only be backported to the old plugin when I think it makes sense.
-- If you want to use the Structured Data feature of the plugin you have to install [GHSVS-de/pkg_lib_structuredataghsvs](https://github.com/GHSVS-de/pkg_lib_structuredataghsvs) .
+- @since V2021.07.04: If you want to use the "Structured Data" feature of the plugin you have to install [GHSVS-de/pkg_lib_structuredataghsvs](https://github.com/GHSVS-de/pkg_lib_structuredataghsvs) separatelx.
+- @since V2021.07.12: If you want to use the "Image Resize" feature of the plugin you have to install [GHSVS-de/pkg_lib_structuredataghsvs](https://github.com/GHSVS-de/pkg_lib_imgresizeghsvs) separatelx.

 # Changelog
 - https://updates.ghsvs.de/changelog.php?file=plg_system_bs3ghsvs_bs5